Understanding Engine Power Steering Fluid: Functions and Importance

 Engine power steering fluid is a specialized hydraulic fluid carefully formulated to meet the demands of modern power steering systems in vehicles.
 Typically composed of mineral oil or synthetic oil, this fluid serves multiple crucial purposes within the power steering system.

-See also Unraveling the Mechanics of a Car Engine: A Comprehensive Guide
+See also Exploring the Functionality of a Car Engine Crankshaft

 The primary function is to provide lubrication to the various moving parts, such as the pump, rack and pinion, and steering gear.
 By reducing friction and wear between these components, the power steering fluid helps maintain smooth and precise steering operation.